Zamiell/isaac-coding/README.md

 ## The Long Answer

 For experts, Notepad++ doesn't cut it.
-There are two main things that it lacks:
+Here's some stuff it is missing:

 #### 1) Auto-Completion